 Oskaloosa - McLouth real estate is some of the most expensive in Kansas, although Oskaloosa - McLouth house values don't compare to the most expensive real estate in the U.S.

-Oskaloosa - McLouth is a blue-collar town, with 42.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oskaloosa - McLouth is generally considered to be a blue-collar town.
+42.42% of the Oskaloosa - McLouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oskaloosa - McLouth is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Oskaloosa - McLouth who work in management occupations (10.79%), healthcare (9.37%), and teaching (7.65%).

-Telecommuters are a relatively large percentage of the workforce: 12.10% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Oskaloosa - McLouth telecommute to their jobs.
+Overall, about 12.10% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Oskaloosa - McLouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oskaloosa - McLouth does not have a public transit system used by locals to get to and from work.

-The overall education level of Oskaloosa - McLouth is somewhat higher than in the average US city of 21.84%: 28.32% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Oskaloosa - McLouth who are college-educated is somewhat higher than the average US community of 21.84%: 28.32% of adults in Oskaloosa - McLouth have at least a bachelor's degree.

 The per capita income in Oskaloosa - McLouth in 2022 was $42,576, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,304 for a family of four.
 However, Oskaloosa - McLouth contains both very wealthy and poor people as well.